ck2germany/800pics/README.md

 - Built with Ruby on Rails for the backend, a postgreSQL database, and sending up data using jbuilder to send data back from ajax requests
 - The frontend features a React-Redux implementation
 - Basic User Authentication
+- User Following, based on a joins table to show how many users are followed and how many users are following

 ### Screenshot